brutal-org/brutal/Readme.md

 Brutal is written in a dialect of C called modern C characterize by the following principle:

-- Avoid pointers and prefer passing by value.
+- Avoid pointers and prefer value semantic.
 - The standard library is old and unsafe, **don't use it**.
 - Don't be afraid of writing type generic code.